wallacexuhanxiao/tp/docs/DeveloperGuide.md

    1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+### Adding a student

+1. Adding a student and shows all students

+   1. Prerequisites: There is no duplicated `student id` in student contact list.

+   1. Test case: `add n/John Doe p/98765432, 91233322 e/johnd@example.com a/311, Clementi Ave 2, #02-25 id/00001 class/6 Innovation t/friends t/owesMoney`<br>
+      Expected: The student is added to the list.
+Details of the added contact shown in the status message.

+   1. Test case: `add n/John Doe p/98765432, 91233322 e/johnd@example.com`<br>
+      Expected: No person is added.
+Error details shown in the status message.

+   1. Other incorrect delete commands to try: `add`, `add xxx`, `...` (where any field is missing(except `tag`) or in wrong format)<br>
+      Expected: Similar to previous.

-### Deleting a person
+### Deleting a student

-1. Deleting a person while all persons are being shown
+1. Deleting a student while all students are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all students using the `list` command.
+Multiple students in the list.

    1. Test case: `delete 00001`<br>
       Expected: The student with `student_id` **00001** is deleted from the list.
 Details of the deleted contact shown in the status message.